balvig/connections/README.md

-user.toggle_follow(other_user) # Toggles the connection on/off (useful for toggle buttons) user.follows?(other_user) # Returns true if the user if following other_user user.following(:user) # Returns a list of all the users the user is following other_user.followers(:user) #Returns a list of all the user's followers who are class 'User'
+user.toggle_follow(other_user) # Toggles the connection on/off (useful for toggle buttons) user.follows?(other_user) # Returns true if the user if following other_user user.following(:user) # Returns a list of all the users the user is following user.following.size # Returns a total count of followers of the user other_user.followers(:user) #Returns a list of all the user's followers who are class 'User' other_user.followers.size #Returns a total count of all the user's followers

 # Like
 user.like(post)